Iris1e27/book-subscription-system/README.md

 # book-subscription-system
+- A cloud web app called book subscription system
+- Main function is that the administrator can manage books, customers can subscribe to books and view their orders
-A group project for COMS E6156, written by 6 people
+- A group project for COMS E6156, written by 6 people

-# Overview

 ## How to run